eth-p/uni-chip8/docs/project/Product-Document.md

 #### Release 0

 We will be creating the initial product document.
+The product document will at minimum satisfy the requirements as laid out on the [project page](http://www.cs.sfu.ca/CourseCentral/276/tjd/project.html).

 #### Release 1

 We will be releasing an inital interpreter.
+The interpreter will meet full functionality for all operation codes as specified on the [Wikipedia page](https://en.wikipedia.org/wiki/CHIP-8) for CHIP-8.
 This interpreter should be able to perform the the basic computational functions of the CHIP-8 specification.

 #### Release 2